thanos-io/thanos/docs/components/query.md

       --query.default-tenant-id="default-tenant"
                                  Default tenant ID to use if tenant header is not present
+      --query.enable-tenancy     Enable tenancy.
+Only responses where the value of the configured tenant-label-name and value
+                                 of the tenant header matches are returned.
       --query.lookback-delta=QUERY.LOOKBACK-DELTA
                                  The maximum lookback duration for retrieving
                                  metrics during expression evaluations.